Emails are the new age letters.

 Quick Tip: If you have been recommended by anyone, it is best if you mention it in your subject line.
 It is possible that the recruiter notices it and you get preference over other candidates!

-A perfect example of a powerful subject line could be:
+A perfect example of a powerful resume email subject line could be:

-You can make your subject line more powerful by starting it with power verbs.
+You can make the subject line of your resume email more powerful by including power verbs.
 Have a look at some of the best power verbs for resumes.

-In step three, we proceed to the body of the email.
+In step three, we will explore how to write the resume email body section.

-Keep your email short to save your as well as the recruiter's time.
-It is respectful if you get straight to the point.
-Be concise and do not use difficult words or jargons in your resume mail.
+Keep your resume email body short and crisp to save the recruiter's time.
+It is always better if you get straight to the point.
+Be concise and do not use difficult words or technical jargons in your resume mail.

-In the email body, be sure to specify who you are, why you are contacting the organization and what value you would add to the organization.
-It filters you from the rat race and makes you a priority of the recruiter.
+Be sure to specify who you are, why you are contacting the organization and what value you would add to the organization.
+It separates you from the rat race and makes you a priority for the recruiter.

 Quick tip: Run it through a spell check!

-2. Avoid any formatting in the email text
+2. Avoid any formatting in the resume email text